brittpinder/ios-reference/swift/properties/README.md

     }
 }

-var family = Family(members: [Person(name: "Dianne", age: 62),
+var family = Family(members: [Person(name: "Homer", age: 36),
-                              Person(name: "Harry", age: 60),
+                              Person(name: "Marge", age: 34),
-                              Person(name: "Brittany", age: 33),
+                              Person(name: "Bart", age: 10),
-                              Person(name: "Warren", age: 31)]) // Prints: "Family initialized"
+                              Person(name: "Lisa", age: 8)]) // Prints: "Family initialized"

 print(family.youngest)
 // Prints: "Youngest initialized"
-// Prints: "Person(name: "Warren", age: 31)"
+// Prints: "Person(name: "Lisa", age: 8)"

-family.members.append(Person(name: "Baby", age: 1))
+family.members.append(Person(name: "Maggie", age: 1))
 print(family.youngest)
-// Prints: "Person(name: "Warren", age: 31)"
+// Prints: "Person(name: "Lisa", age: 8)"
 ```
-After adding "Baby" with an age of 1, you would expect `youngest` to return "Baby".
-However, as `youngest` has already been initialized before the mutation took place, the stored value is set to Warren with age 31.
+After adding "Maggie" with an age of 1, you would expect `youngest` to return "Maggie".
+However, as `youngest` has already been initialized before the mutation took place, the stored value is set to Lisa with age 8.
 In this scenario a computed property would be more appropriate.

 <br/>